 These last-minute appointments are in high demand and often only stay open for a minute or two before they are booked, so speed is critical.

 New openings are made available by enrollment centers

-Many other centers release new appointments every few weeks or months on a rolling basis so it is important to be persistent and stick with it for a few weeks.
-The process of getting an interview can be made even simpler with an alerting service such as AppointmentScanner.com where you can just receive SMS, email, or web browser alerts when a new appointment is made available.
+Many other centers release new appointments every few weeks or months on a rolling basis so it’s important to be persistent and stick with it for a few weeks.

-The easiest way to check if you're eligible is to click the "schedule interview" button on your TTP dashboard.
-If you don't see a screen that gives you the option to choose between remote or in-person interviews, then you probably aren't eligible and will need an in-person interview.
+The easiest way to find out if you're eligible for a remote interview is to click the "Schedule Interview" button on your TTP dashboard.
+If you see the option to choose between remote or in-person interviews, then you’re eligible.
+Otherwise, you’ll need an in-person interview.